Free shipping from 29 € (Germany)

 There is no such thing as hooves that are too dry because only the water content of the horn determines its elasticity.
 You can only support the horn in its growth and provide essential nutrients.

-In principle, horn that is already damaged can only grow at the normal growth rate towards the bearing edge.
-If there is a lack of nutrients, less and more unstable horn is produced.
+In principle, horn that is already damaged can only grow at the normal growth rate towards the weight bearing edge.
+If there is a lack of nutrients, less and less resilient horn is produced.
 This can occur during the change of coat, for example.
 For a healthy hoof, care should be taken to ensure an adequate supply of nutrients.

 Previous article